WASdev/sample.voice.gateway/soe/python/README.md

 ## Getting Started
 Getting started is very simple.
 Once the code has be cloned, you can deploy the code locally or on IBM's BlueMix.
-We have instructions for both approaches below.
+Instructions for both approaches are provided below.

 ### Architecture Overview

 ### Pre-requisites
-The base assumption is you are using the Voice Gateway for Watson and want to add dynamic responses based on the dialog from Watson Conversation Service.
-Also, we will assume you already have the Voice Gateway installed and are ready to connect it to a WCS instance.
+The base assumption is you are using the IBM Voice Gateway and want to add dynamic responses based on the dialog from Watson Conversation Service.
+Also, we will assume you already have the IBM Voice Gateway installed and are ready to connect it to a WCS instance.
 There are several pieces of information needed for this tutorial.

 1. Conversation Workspace ID (You get this from your BlueMix Dashboard for the Conversation Service)